Chiesto/weekend-jquery-server-calculator/README.md

 - With the same function, displaying the full history started to change as it would have the correct amount of items in the calculation array but it would just repeat the most recent calculation over and over.
 To fix that, I made a new variable on my server, 'newCalculation' that put my most recent calculation in an object which would THEN be added to the array.
 This way it would push an array of objects and my history displayed correctly.
 - That also made my calculation history output  on the DOM go haywire and only display '{object}{object}{object} = {object}'.
 So I had to reconfigure my display to DOM function to account for the calculation history being sent over as an array of objects instead of just an array.

+---STRETCH GOALS---
+PROBLEMS
+1. i had a huge problem trying to get the correct answer to display after i made the list items clickable.
+Getting them clickable just took a quick google search but that  made the whole list clickable and would only access the most recent list item.
+2. reconfiguring my variables to account for the input being send over as one item instead of 2 inputs.
+3. after reconfiguring, my answer wouldn't display. it kept displaying as NaN or undefined.

+SOLUTIONS
+1. I figured out that, while i was in my appendHistory function, I needed to assign a variable to to the answer while I was inside of my 'for' loop THEN call my clickableHistory function with the 'answer' as a parameter. then append the history to the dom as it goes through each item.
+2. This was just error after error.
+Thank god for the 'command + F' search ability.
+It helped me search through my server and client for object items, functions, and variables that I either changed or weren't using anymore.
+3. in my renderToDom function, I was trying to append the array.object instead of array[array.length-1].object..
+I assigned a variable to equal array[array.length-1].
+This made the code clearer in my head and a little easier to read.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).